albertodlc/led-strip-control/README.md

 >Peripherals periodically advertise which services they have (usually once per second or so).
 Centrals (such as your phone) see those advertisements, and can initiate a connection with any peripheral around them, and start reading/writing from the characteristics exposed by its services.
 Each service and characteristic is identified by a unique 16-bit or 128-bit number, such as `ff05` (16bit) or `00000000–0000–1000–8000–00805F9B34FB` (128bit).
 16bits are reserved for standard services and characteristics, such as the Battery Level service mentioned before, and are defined by the Bluetooth SIG Group.
 Nevertheless, many consumer devices like to use them for their own purposes.
 > - Uri Shaked/Medium.com

- Some services and characteristics (not all are available) of the Bluetooth Controller are:
+ Some services and characteristics (not all are available) of my Bluetooth Controller are:
 - **0x1800 (Generic Access)**
   - 0x2A00 (Device Name)
   - 0x2A01 (Appearance)